zkzhao333/play-unity-plugins/GooglePlayPlugins/com.google.play.billing/Samples/TrivialKart/README.md

 2020-8-7: Inital release

 ## Acknowledgements
-Most of the game assets are collected from [Kenney](https://www.kenney.nl/).
+Most of the game assets are obtained from [Kenney](https://www.kenney.nl/).
 Thanks Kenney for the amazing assets.